jnoynaert/PressureDrop.jl/README.md

 # PressureDrop.jl
-Package for computing pressure profiles for gas lift optimization of oil &amp; gas wells.
+Package for computing multiphase pressure profiles for gas lift optimization of oil &amp; gas wells.

 **Note that all calculations are currently in U.S. field units.**
 TODO: show example units for inputs.